 - 10 Juniper berries

 3 Add sauerkraut, wine, juniper berries, caraway seeds: Add the sauerkraut and wine to the pot.
 Add just enough water to cover the ribs.
-Add 10 juniper berries and a sprinkle of carraway seed to taste.
+Add 10 juniper berries and a sprinkle of caraway seed to taste.

 Serve with boiled potatoes.
 Delicious with ketchup which creates a sweet contrast to the sour sauerkraut, or you can use whole grain mustard.